Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

 This lesson should be read as a checklist of steps to follow once.

-Afterwards, this lesson can be helpful resource.
+Afterwards, this lesson can be a helpful resource.

 ## Learning Goals